Easter Basket Ideas with Less Sugar

 - Nail polish

-Alternative to the Easter Basket
+Alternative Options for Your Easter Basket

 Now that my kids are older, we’ve forgone the traditional Easter basket (or plastic bucket) for something a little more usable.
 We actually wrap items for our kids in a t-shirt.